anki-code/xonsh-cheatsheet/README.md

 ### Frozen terminal in interactive tools

-If you run a console tool and get a frozen terminal (Ctrl+c, Ctrl+d is not working) this can be that the tool was interpreted as threaded and capturable program but the tool actually has interactive elements that expect the input from the user.
-There are four workarounds now:
+If you run a console tool and get a frozen terminal (Ctrl+c, Ctrl+d is not working), this can be that the tool was interpreted as a threaded and capturable program but the tool actually has interactive elements that expect input from the user.
+There are four workarounds:

 1. Disable [THREAD_SUBPROCS](https://xon.sh/envvars.html#thread-subprocs):